 The Hidden Costs of Cutting Leadership Development: Why Pausing Or Postponing Leadership Programs Is A Dangerous & False Economy

 It's tempting during periods of economic tightening to cancel investments in leadership training, pause existing leadership development programs, and postpone executive events and management meet-ups.
-But empirical research studies and anecdotal evidence suggest that this is a foolish false economy as it means reducing adapative capacity just when you need it most to innovate, adapt, and transform to deal with disruption.
+Empirical research evidence suggests this reduced adapative capacity and discretionary effrots just when you need leaders to innovate, adapt, and transform their way out of disruption, uncertainty, and complexity.

-- What Is The ROI For Investing in Leadership Development For Sustainable Organizational Growth?
+- What Is The Business Case & ROI For Leadership Development To Drive Corporate Growth?

 - The Hidden Costs of Cutting Leadership Development: Why Pausing Or Postponing Leadership Programs Is A Dangerous & False Economy

-In the recent economic headwinds felt across most developed nations, one of the easiest ways to reduce overheads is to cancel or reduce leadership development investments, pause existing leadership development programs, and postpone events or retreats for senior leaders.
+In the face of economic headwinds, one of the easiest ways to reduce overhead is to cancel or reduce leadership development investments, pause existing leadership development programs, and postpone events or retreats for senior leaders.

-While this may appear to be a logical cost-saving measure, research reveals profound negative impacts on employee morale, organizational culture, and long-term performance.
+While this may appear to be a logical cost-saving measure, research reveals that it has profound negative impacts on employee morale, organizational culture, and long-term performance.
 We have witnessed entire leadership teams disintegrate, and top executives leave after leadership programs we have been running have been cut short or canceled.

-I believe this foolish false economy can cost a business many years of lost or lackluster growth.
+I believe this misguided approach can cost a business many years of lost or lackluster growth.
 Cutting leadership development programs is one of the most damaging organizational decisions during economic downturns.

 In this second article in the series on the business case for leadership development—the first article deep dives into the benefits of investing in leaders—I look at the many costs of curtailing the development of exceptional and transformational leaders.